 Gusto is best for any small business that wants to manage all its HR and payroll data in one place.
-As an HRMS system, it also provides employee self-service, employee communications, employee feedback, onboarding, e-signature, and a full range of benefit offerings, even to the smallest of small business.
+As an HRMS system, it also provides employee self-service, employee communications, employee feedback, onboarding, e-signature, and a full range of benefits offerings, even to the smallest of small businesses.

 Gusto costs only $39 per month plus $6 per month per employee or contractor and integrates with the free timekeeping software Homebase—making it very affordable as an all-in-one HR platform.
 And, you can export your employee data to QuickBooks or other accounting systems, saving you from having to re-input payroll and tax account information.